-'La La Land,' 'Moonlight,' 'Deadpool' among PGA nominations
+'La La Land,' 'Moonlight,' 'Deadpool' among PGA nominees

 - Manhunt underway for suspect in killing of Orlando officer VIEW

+The producers also nominated five films for best animated movie: “Finding Dory,” ”Kubo and the Two Strings,” ”Moana,” ”The Secret Life of Pets” and “Zootopia.”

 Winner will be announced in a Jan.
-28 ceremony at the Beverly Hilton Hotel in California.
+28 ceremony at the Beverly Hilton Hotel in Beverly Hills, California.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.